For you, on your own terms

 Cadence is usually weekly to start.
 Some clients shift to biweekly once the acute phase settles.
 We'll talk about duration at regular check-ins — some work resolves in 8–12 sessions, some goes deeper and longer, and either is valid.

 Sessions are 50 minutes with the same therapist consistently — usually secure video, or in-person in Walnut Creek if you're working with Tina.
 You're not rotating through a clinic.
+(Not sure how to evaluate fit?
+Our piece on finding the right therapist — and warning signs to watch for is a useful starting point.)

 Modalities we draw from

-Who on our team does this work
+Book a Free ConsultWho on our team does this work

 4 therapists who specialize here.